philsturgeon/docs/src/_guides/openapi/code-first-php.md

   }
 ```

 Using ref this way feels a little funny at first because you're using a JSON Reference to something in an OpenAPI description you don't really control, but once you get the contention it makes sense.
-The `"#/components/schemas/WidgetResource"` name is generated from the class we put the `WidgetResource` class that contains a `#[OA\Schema()]`, and together that instructs scribe to make shared schema component, and now it's been referenced in your schema controller the whole thing comes together like this:
+The `"#/components/schemas/WidgetResource"` name is generated from the class we put the `WidgetResource` class that contains a `#[OA\Schema()]`, and together that instructs Swagger-PHP to make shared schema component, and now it's been referenced in your schema controller the whole thing comes together like this:

 ```yaml
   '/api/widgets/{id}':